- Service Provider = liftDEMAND and/or its Parent Company

 Step 4: Failure to address violation and resolve violation:

-If customer fails to address the violation AND resolve the violation, a suspension of services may occur in Host’s sole discretion.
-This is a last resort for Host and only results when the customer completely fails to participate in Host’s resolution process.
+If customer fails to address the violation AND resolve the violation, a suspension of services may occur in Service Provider’s sole discretion.
+This is a last resort for Service Provider and only results when the customer completely fails to participate in Service Provider’s resolution process.
 A permanent suspension of services includes reclamation of all dedicated services and the destruction of customer’s data.

-Disclaimer: Host retains the right, at its sole discretion, to refuse new service to any individual, group, or business.
-Host also retains the right to discontinue service to customers with excessive and/or multiple repeated violations.
+Disclaimer: Service Provider retains the right, at its sole discretion, to refuse new service to any individual, group, or business.
+Service Provider also retains the right to discontinue service to customers with excessive and/or multiple repeated violations.